 However, the superpredator crime wave never arrived, and the juvenile crime rate actually dropped by more than half by 2001.
 Theorists, the media, and lawmakers - including Ohio’s - were wrong.
 So, why are we still treating kids like adults?
 Why are the laws stemming from a disproven theory still in use more than 20 years later?

-The answer is unclear, but we now have an opportunity to change it.
-House Bill 500 is a bill to eliminate mandatory bindovers that is currently pending in the Ohio legislature.
-This bill will prevent children from being automatically transferred to the adult system and require an individual assessment of the child and the circumstances alleged offense when deciding whether to transfer a child to the adult system.
-The elimination of mandatory bindover is a step towards treating Ohio’s children like children.
+The answer is unclear, but it is time we changed our laws and policies to reflect facts rather than myths.
+We need legislation that prioritizes treating kids like kids and prevents children from being transferred to the adult system.
+At a minimum, Ohio should eliminate mandatory bindover and require an individual assessment of the child and the circumstances of the alleged offense when deciding whether to transfer a child to the adult system.
+This would be a step towards treating Ohio’s children like children, and it is long overdue.
 While the end of childhood may not be clearly defined, it is clear that it should not be defined by the criminal legal system.

 1Mandatory bindover requires that a child is transferred to the adult system based entirely on the age of the child and the alleged offense.
 Discretionary bindover provides juvenile court with the option to transfer a child to the adult system based on an individual assessment of the child’s background and the circumstances of the case.